How to treat swollen eyelids?

 Eye allergies: Eye allergies are caused by allergens such as pollen, dust, preservatives, contact lenses, makeup and many more.
 Our eyes are very delicate and any foreign substance can cause an immediate change in it.
 There’s no such thing as swollen eyelid natural as eyelid inflammation is most commonly caused by foreign particles.
 It can’t develop naturally.

-Our eye allergies result due to the chemical called mediators that protects our eyes from allergens.
+Our eye allergies result from the chemical called mediators that protects our eyes from allergens.
 These chemicals are strong and we are sensitive towards their reaction.
 Histamine is the most common one that leads to dilation in the blood vessel and hence it starts to swell.
 It makes the mucous membrane itch that eventually leads to making your eyes red and watery.

-Stye - Stye is also similar to swollen eyelid but it's just a swollen reddish bump at any part of the eyelid.
+- Stye is also similar to swollen eyelid but it's just a swollen reddish bump at any part of the eyelid.
 A stye is caused by a bacterial infection and meibomian gland inflammation.
 The meibomian gland produces Meabon, a lipid-rich substance, which gets blocked and causes eyelid swelling.

 It is a chronic eye condition whose symptoms can be regulated with good hygiene and treatment but it never gets entirely treated.
 It’s regarded as a bacteria infection but it can be caused by acne rosacea and dry eye syndrome.

-Conjunctivitis - Also known as pink eye, conjunctivitis is an eye inflammation of the white clear outer lining of the eye surface named conjunctiva.
+- Also known as pink eye, conjunctivitis is an eye inflammation of the white clear outer lining of the eye surface named conjunctiva.
 There are many kinds of conjunctivitis and out of them all, the allergic, viral and bacterial pink eye cause swollen eyelids along with other symptoms of red, watery and itchy eyes.

-Orbital cellulitis - Rare but severe bacterial infection of tissues surrounding the eye causes orbital cellulitis.
+- Rare but severe bacterial infection of tissues surrounding the eye causes orbital cellulitis.
 It’s characterised as painful swelling of the upper and lower eyelid and even possible to spread on the eyebrow and the cheek area.
 Symptoms of orbital cellulitis involve bulging eyes, fever, swollen eyelid upper and lower, decreased vision, eye pain and many others.

-Chalazion - A chalazion results due to blockage in the meibomian gland.
+- A chalazion results due to blockage in the meibomian gland.
 It first develops as a stye then slowly transforms into a hard sebaceous cyst.
 Chalazion develops away from the eyelid edge and causes swollen eyelids.
 Ocular herpes - Also known as the cold sore of the eye, Ocular herpes is caused by herpes simplex virus.
 It causes inflammation and somethings scarring of the cornea.
 Eye herpes can vary from person to person based on the type.
 It can be a mild infection or a grave eye health problem that causes corneal transplant or vision loss.
 Symptoms of eye herpes involve swollen eyelid lower and upper region or blurry vision due to the cloudy cornea and swollen eyes.
 If it turns significant then it can obstruct your vision.

-Use of Contact lens - Contact lenses for many people does not settle right with their eyes.
+- Contact lenses for many people do not settle right with their eyes.
 Especially improper contact lenses that are often dirty.
-If you wear contact lenses while swimming, makeup or store them in a dusty lens, it results in swollen eyelids and eye infection.
+If you wear contact lenses while swimming, makeup or store them in a dusty lens, it results in swollen eyelids and eye infections.
 Do not use damaged contact as well cause it can also irritate eyes and cause eyelid swelling.

 What is the treatment for swollen eyelids?